Martin boundary of a degenerate Reflected Brownian Motion in a wedge: Introduction and main results

 In this article, we compute the asymptotics of the Green’s functions along all trajectories.
 To achieve this, we adapt the approach described earlier and developed in~\cite{FIM17, kurkova_martin_1998, dai_reflecting_2011, franceschi_asymptotic_2016,ernst_franceschi_asymptotic_2021, franceschi2023asymptotics} to this class of degenerate SRBMs.
-A key difference is that, unlike the non-degenerate case -- where the kernel equation for the process defines an ellipse -- the kernel equation for the degenerate process defines a parabola in $\R^2$.
-The multiplicative constants in the asymptotic expressions for the Green’s functions, derived from the solution to $(P_1)$, are made explicit in terms of infinite series in product form.
-The significance of these constants (which can be viewed as functions of the starting point of the process) extends beyond asymptotic accuracy.
-Indeed, they also provide all positive harmonic functions for the SRBM via Martin boundary theory.
+A key difference is that, unlike the non-degenerate case -- in which the kernel equation for the process defines an ellipse -- the kernel equation for the degenerate case defines a parabola in $\R^2$.
+The multiplicative constants in the asymptotic expressions of the Green’s functions, derived from the solution to $(P_1)$, are made explicit in terms of infinite series in product form.
+The significance of these constants -- viewed as functions of the starting point of the process -- extends beyond asymptotic precision: they also yield all positive harmonic functions for the DRBM via the Martin boundary theory.

 Initiated by Martin~\cite{Martin1941}, and further developed by Hunt~\cite{Hunt_1957, Hunt_1957_2, Hunt_1957_3}, Doob~\cite{Doob_1959}, Kunita and Watanabe~\cite{kunitaWatanabe1965}, this theory is summarised in~\cite{Chung2005MarkovPB, Doob1984ClassicalPT}.
-Its aim is to describe the asymptotic behaviour of the process and to characterise all non-negative superharmonic and harmonic functions.
-The limits of the Martin kernel along the trajectories of the process, if they exist, compactify the state space and form the so-called Martin boundary.
+Its aim is to describe the asymptotic behavior of the process and to characterize all non-negative superharmonic and harmonic functions.
+The limits of the Martin kernel along the trajectories of the process, when they exist, compactify the state space and form the so-called Martin boundary.
 This procedure allows every non-negative harmonic function to be expressed as an integral representation over the Martin boundary.
-In~\cite{Ney1966, Ignatiouk_Robert_2009, Ignatiouk_Robert_2010,t_Ignatiouk_Robert_2010, duraj2020martin} Martin boundary is identified through large deviation considerations.
-It has also been derived from the asymptotics of Green’s functions in~\cite{franceschi2023asymptotics, ernst_franceschi_asymptotic_2021, kurkova_martin_1998,Kurkova2011}.
-In this article, using the solutions to problems $(P_1)$ and $(P_2)$ presented above, we obtain the Martin boundary, the minimal one and provide explicit expressions for all Martin harmonic functions.
+In~\cite{Ney1966, Ignatiouk_Robert_2009, Ignatiouk_Robert_2010,t_Ignatiouk_Robert_2010, duraj2020martin}, the Martin boundary is identified via large deviation principles.
+It has also been obtained from the asymptotics of Green’s functions in~\cite{franceschi2023asymptotics, ernst_franceschi_asymptotic_2021, kurkova_martin_1998,Kurkova2011}.
+In this article, using the solutions to problems $(P_1)$ and $(P_2)$ described above, we determine the Martin boundary, the minimal one and provide explicit expressions for all\nr{ Martin} positive harmonic functions.